 Address: 38 Camino de Algarrobo.
 Open: Winter, Mon-Fri 10.00 – 13.00 & 16.00 – 20.00, Sat 18.00 – 20.00, Sun 11.00 – 13.00, Summer, Mon-Fri 10.30 – 13.00 & 18.00 – 21.00, Sat 19.00 – 21.00, Sun 11.00 – 13.00

 This small church is located in the Convent of las Carmelitas and was founded in Velez-Malaga in 1699.
 Originally two buildings, the façade has been fascinatingly modified to have fewer doors and windows to protect the privacy of the convent and its inhabitants.
-The stripped back, minimalist interior furthers the importance of worship to the congregation.
+The church itself is Baroque in style.
+It is only open during worship or for events such as choir concerts.